Contact Us Biographies Market Intelligence home

 9. Seniority recognized in all the countries of the European Union

-A Community trade mark may give rise to a seniority which is recognized as against all
+An EUTM may give rise to a seniority which is recognized as against all subsequent

 the single market, to counter any infringement and even to oppose or have invalidated